 Our favourite colours for a small windowless home office are powdery blues, soft grey, and blush pink.
 These tones can make a huge difference in how a room looks and feels.

-The best solution for storage-constrained home office spaces is to stop buying all sorts of baskets, boxes, and documents holders.
+The best solution for storage-constrained home office spaces is to stop buying all sorts of baskets, boxes, and document holders.

 Invest in vertical shelving units or cabinets instead, it will pay off straight away.